This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Total Bid Price$0.00

-Total LOE: 0 h
+0 h

-Effective Rate: $0.00 / h
+$0.00 / h

-Margin (Fee / Price): 0.0%
+Margin (Fee / Price)

-Project Anchor anchors Week 1 to a calendar date; weeks auto-compute from this when phase dates are set
+Project Anchor anchors Week 1 to a calendar date; weeks auto-compute from this when phase dates are set▾

 0 tasks

-Milestones fixed-date gates (kickoff, submittals, PE stamp, approvals)
+Milestones fixed-date gates (kickoff, submittals, PE stamp, approvals)▾

 0 milestones

-🩺 Schedule Health automatic checks, updates as you edit, included on every plan
+Schedule Health automatic checks, updates as you edit, included on every plan▾

-Suggestions are advisory: nothing changes until you press Apply on each one.
 The free Schedule Health checks above always run.

 🔒